mxcop/mxcop-dev/book/src/amanatides-and-woo.md

 ## Traversal Setup

-Now that we have some data to traverse, and we understand the basic concept, we can start implementing the algorithm.<br>
+Now that we have our `VoxelTracer`, and we understand the basic concept, we can start implementing the algorithm.<br>
 Let's start with 2 important variables which will <span class="yellow">remain constant</span> during traversal:

 <div class="h-group">